 It is not enough to claim ownership over a hex.
 In order to maintain the hex, they must pay a seasonal upkeep.
 For each settled hex in a country's border, the country must pay a GP upkeep.
-Each season, a country must pay a total of 10 GP per settled hex or 20 GP per settled hex not in contact with a minimum of three other settled hexes.
+Each season, a country must pay a total of 10 GP per settled hex or 50 GP per settled hex not in contact with a minimum of three other settled hexes.
+All hexes in excess of 50 owned hexes will have an additional cost of 10 GP applied to them.
 Not paying this upkeep may result in losing the hex.
 Island hexes count as in contact if they're in the same Sea Zone.
 Zones with roads connecting to the Capitol count as in contact.
 Ports with roads leading to a settlement count as in contact if a minimum of three Sea Zones away.